yowainwright/yowainwright.github.io/src/pages/about.md

 ---
-title: About me, Jeff Wainwright, a software engineer and surfer
+title: About me, Jeff Wainwright, a software engineer and surfer in Los Angeles
 date: "2017-07-28"
 layout: post
 readNext: "/"